Part 1: 3 Steps to build an e-Commerce business

 handing website using pc

-The way some people think about e-Commerce is that, it is a fully automated business model that doesn’t suffer the same pains as brick-and-mortar.
+The way some people think about e-Commerce is that it is a fully automated business model that doesn’t suffer the same pains as brick-and-mortar.

-In fact, e-Commerce is just as challenging as any other type of business.
+In fact, e-commerce is just as challenging as any other type of business.
 In some cases, it is even more challenging than a conventional business model.

 This is because it is so reliant on a single variable – a third-party platform.
-In order to build an e-Commerce business, you need to leverage a third-party platform
+In order to build an e-commerce business, you need to leverage a third-party platform.

 You can sell your products independently through a custom-build website, but if you wish to scale up your operations, at a certain point you need to integrate with one of these platforms.